microchip-pic-avr-examples/pic18f16q41-nano-analog-sensor-net-mplab-mcc/README.md

 ## Operation

 UART is used to display the net’s output to MPLAB Data Visualizer with a baud rate of 9600.
-And the pushbutton on the curiosity is used to switch between sensors.
+The pushbutton on the Curiosity Nano board is used to switch between sensors.
 The resulting messages are shown on the terminal window below:
 <img src="images/output.png" alt="Output" height="300"/></a>

 ## Summary

-This example has shown how to use an integrated OPAMP with an ADCC to interface with multiple analog sensors off of a single microcontroller.
+This example has shown how to use an integrated OPAMP with an ADCC to interface with multiple analog sensors on a single microcontroller.